Cabinet Refacing or Refinishing: Your Secret Weapon Against Demo

 Warm Neutrals

 Warm neutrals such as taupe, greige, and creamy whites are making a comeback.
-These timeless hues create a traditional, welcoming, and cozy atmosphere in the kitchen.
+These timeless hues create a traditional, welcoming, and clean atmosphere in the kitchen.
 Examples are Benjamin Moore’s White Dove and Classic Grey (shown below) and Sherwin Williams White Snow and Sanctuary.

 Classic Gray as a warm neutral